OPIN-Smart-Home/OPIN-JetsonNano-public/README.md

 - **Data Transfer**: TLS is not implemented for secure data transfer between the Jetson Nano and connected devices.
 - **Initial Setup**: The Jetson Nano must be connected to a display, mouse, and keyboard for the first-time gateway setup.
 - **IP Camera Limitation**: The system is limited to only one IP camera for the auto-off functionality.
-- **AC Control Device**: The control of AC devices is limited to Panasonic. ~~Users~~ Developers must manually add IR data to the PostgreSQL database.
+- **AC Control Device**: The control of AC devices is limited to Panasonic. ~~User~~ Developer must manually add IR data to the PostgreSQL database.

 ## Future Development